Helena Rubinstein: Marriage and children – London and Paris

-In 1908, she married the Polish-born American journalist Edward William Titus in London.
+In 1908, Helena married the Polish-born American journalist Edward William Titus in London.
 They had two sons, Roy Valentine Titus (London, December 12, 1909 – New York, June 18, 1989) and Horace Titus (London, April 23, 1912 – New York, May 18, 1958).
-They eventually moved to Paris where she opened a salon in 1912.
-Her husband helped with writing the publicity and set up a small publishing house, published Lady Chatterley's Lover and hired Samuel Putnam to translate famous model Alice Prin's (Kiki de Montparnasse) memoirs, Kiki's Memoirs.
+The family eventually moved to Paris where she opened a salon in 1912.
+Her husband helped with the salon's publicity material and set up a small publishing house, subsequently publishing Lady Chatterley's Lover and hiring Samuel Putnam to translate famous model Alice Prin's (Kiki de Montparnasse) memoirs, Kiki's Memoirs.

-Rubinstein threw lavish dinner parties and became known for apocryphal quips, such as when an intoxicated French ambassador expressed vitriol toward Edith Sitwell and her brother Sacheverell: Vos ancêtres ont brûlé Jeanne d'Arc!
-Rubinstein, who knew little French, asked a guest what the ambassador had said.
-"He said, 'Your ancestors burned Joan of Arc.
-Rubinstein replied, "Well, someone had to do it."

-At another fête, Marcel Proust asked her what makeup a duchess might wear.
-She summarily dismissed him because "he smelt of mothballs".
-Rubinstein recollected later, "How was I to know he was going to be famous?"